website for travel writer, geographer, surfer and presenter Sam Bleakley

-I am a travel writer, academic, surfer and presenter from Cornwall in
+I am a travel writer, geographer, surfer and presenter from Cornwall in the UK,

-is particularly focused on Cornwall, the Caribbean, Africa and Asia.
-Surf travel has led me to visit sixty countries, documenting
+focused on Cornwall, the Caribbean, Africa and Asia.
+Surf travel and a longterm

+Callahan and surfEXPLORE has led me to visit sixty countries, documenting

 cultural tourism frontiers in Haiti, China, Algeria, Liberia, Oman and South Korea.

-My roots, however, remain in Penwith, where I live with my family
+My roots, however, remain in Penwith, where I live with my family above Gwenver

 Writers' Practice) and The

 My first book,

 Brilliant Corners (Alison Hodge Publishers Penzance), details a decade

 of extreme global surf travel and research in cultural tourism and geography,

 illustrated by John Callahan, as we journey to the likes of Mauritania, locked